easitab/EasitGoWebservice/docs/HOW-TO-ExploreAPIWithPostman.md

 ## Authorization

 The first thing you need to do is add a autorization method to the request.
-Easit GO uses Basic Auth with a api key (a password is not needed).
+Easit GO uses Basic Auth with an api key (a password is not needed).

 ![bild](https://user-images.githubusercontent.com/50325442/157611794-96e302fc-2c81-40a1-bbc9-da4aec2b25d9.png)